SonyaMoisset/Pluralsight_Training/README.md

 - Bootstrap 3 by Shawn Wildermuth
 - Responsive Websites With Bootstrap 3 by Mark Zamoyta
 - Introduction to Bootstrap by Scott Allen
+- Extending Bootstrap with CSS, JavaScript, and jQueryby Paul D. Sheriff

 ## Foundation
 - Hands On Foundation 5 by Paul Cheney